Tommy Rowlands

-Tommy Rowlands (born June 3, 1981, in Columbus, Ohio) is a retired American wrestler.
+Tommy Rowlands (born June 3, 1981) is a former American freestyle and folkstyle wrestler.

+High school and college

+Rowlands graduated from Bishop Ready High School in Columbus, Ohio in 1999.
+He was a two-time Ohio state champion (1997–99) and the 1999 National High School champion, with a career high school record of 167–10 with 98 pins.
+Tommy is the only wrestler in the history of Ohio wrestling to start out at 103 lbs his freshman year and finish at heavy weight his senior year.

-Rowlands wrestled for The Ohio State University from 2001 to 2004.
-During his career at Ohio State, he was a 2x NCAA Champion, 3x NCAA Finalist, 4x NCAA All-American, and 2x Big Ten Champion.
-He is the career record holder at Ohio State for takedowns (705), wins (164), and team points (703).
-Rowlands graduated from Bishop Ready High School in Columbus Ohio 1999.
-He was a two-time Ohio state champion (1997–99) and the 1999 National High School champion with a career high school record of 167–10 with 98 pins.
-He was also 2001 Big Ten freshman of the year.
+He would wrestle collegiately for The Ohio State University from 2001 to 2004.
+During his career at Ohio State, he was a two-time NCAA Champion, three-time NCAA Finalist, four-time NCAA All-American and two-time Big Ten Champion.
+Rowlands is the career record holder at Ohio State for takedowns (705), wins (164) and team points (703).
+He was also the 2001 Big Ten freshman of the year.

+International

 Following graduation from Ohio State in 2004, Rowlands had a successful international wrestling career.
 From 2004 to 2012, he was a University World Champion, Pan-Am Champion, 2x U.S. Open Champion, and 6x U.S. National Team Member.
 Rowlands was narrowly defeated in the finals of the Olympic Trials in 2008 & 2012 and became one of the few 2x Olympic Alternates in American wrestling history.
 He retired from competition following the 2012 Olympic Trials.